openbmc/docs/development/gerrit-setup.md

 This will enhance the `git commit` command to add a `Change-Id` to your commit message which Gerrit uses to track the review.

+##### Push Code Change to Gerrit
+Now that your workstation and Gerrit are configured, you are ready to make code changes and push them to Gerrit for code review.
+Here is what the basic workflow will look like.
+* Create a new branch to begin your code change:
+  `git checkout -b <descriptive branch name>`
+* Make your code changes
+* Verify which files you have changed and/or created:
+  `git status`
+* Add those files to the index to be commited:
+  `git add [file1 file2 ... fileN]`
+* Commit your changes, addig your signature to it:
+  `git commit --signoff`
+* Push your changes to Gerrit for code review:
+  `git push <descriptive branch name>:refs/for/master`
+* Go to [Gerrit web interface](https://gerrit.openbmc-project.xyz/), click on your new review, and add reviewers based on `MAINTAINERS` file in the repo.

 ##### Conclusion
 If you've completed all of the above steps successfully, that's it!
 You are now set up to push your changes up to Gerrit for code review!